SolaceDev/solace-dev-codelabs/markdown/keda-solace-queue/keda-solace-queue.md

 kubectl get pods -n solace
 ```

-Positive
+> aside positive
-: Note that there should be one replica of the **solace-consumer** pod running at this point.
+> Note that there should be one replica of the **solace-consumer** pod running at this point.
 We are now ready to proceed with using KEDA to scale the solace-consumer deployment!

 ## Review ScaledObject Configuration